Are police recruiting people at the moment?

 You will be required to do assessments in:

-Physical appraisal test (PAT) (run, press ups, jumps and squeeze test)
+- Physical appraisal test (PAT) (run, press ups, jumps and grip test)

-Before entering the police college, you must have:
+Before entering the Royal New Zealand Police College, you must have:

 You can learn more about police entry requirements here.